 Myth Debunked: As people age, there are trending behaviors that show seniors give back and contribute their skill sets, talents, time and effort to either the workforce or a cause that they believe in.
 This in and of itself means that being productive, competent and adaptable to change can be a key part of aging.

 When you join a new organization, whether to volunteer or work, adapting to a new environment or system means stretching yourself to grow and contribute, and you do this through your competence.

-The fact that so many seniors are embracing the workforce and volunteer opportunities shows that there are plenty of people who are productive, competent and adaptable to change as they age.
+The fact that so many seniors are embracing the workforce and volunteer opportunities shows that this is just one of the widespread myths about aging.
+There are plenty of people who are productive, competent and adaptable to change as they age.

 There are so many amazing people who hit their adventurous and creative prime during their senior years.
 You likely know of some exemplary seniors in your personal life who are just crushing it as they age, even if you’re not super close to them.

 I can think of two ladies off the top of my head who are particularly impressive:

 - There’s Eve, who lives alone, is still super social and involved in the community, and continued to surf on her longboard well into her 80s